ROCm/HIPIFY/docs/how-to/hipify-clang.rst

 **Disadvantages:**

 - You must ensure that the input CUDA code is correct as incorrect code can't be translated to HIP.
-- You must install CUDA and in case of multiple installations, specify using ``--cuda-path`` option.
+- You must install CUDA, and in case of multiple installations specify the needed version using ``--cuda-path`` option.
 - You must provide all the ``includes`` and ``defines`` to successfully translate the code.

 Release Dependencies